nboley/datamanifest/README.md

 This means that running a checkout on a system with a shared cache is a very inexpensive operation -- it just requires verifying the md5sums and file sizes.
 You can use the `--fast` option to make this even faster by skipping verifying the md5sums on checkout (it will still verify that the file sizes match so this is still pretty safe).

 One common use case for a shared cache is using docker containers.
-A shared physical cache can be mounted in multiple docker containers, and then files can be checked out very quickly without needing to actual download or copy data.
+A shared physical cache can be mounted in multiple docker containers, and then files can be checked out very quickly without needing to actually download or copy data.

 ### Adding, Updating, and Deleting files